Science

 |

-By following the assess, plan, do, review cycle teachers will identify areas which need more or less focus over the next 2 years and support all pupils to make strong progress from starting points.
-An engineering club is in place to enrich learning for pupils in KS2 alongside a sound engineering club.
-(2021/22)
+By following the assess, plan, do, review cycle teachers identified areas which needed more or less focus over the last 2 years to support all pupils to make strong progress from starting points.
+An engineering club was in place to enrich learning for pupils in KS2, post covid, alongside a sound engineering club.
+(2021/22).

 The national curriculum